The Historical-Cultural Monuments of Armenia Listed in UNESCO World Heritage List

 Symbolism and craftsmanship of Khachkars

 Khachkars are outdoor steles carved from stone by craftspeople in Armenia and communities in the Armenian diaspora.
 They act as a focal point for worship, as memorial stones and as relics facilitating communication between the secular and divine.
-Among more than 50,000 Khachkars in Armenia, each has its own pattern, and no two are alike.
-Inscribed in 2010 (5.COM) on the Representative List of the Intangible Cultural Heritage of Humanity.
+Among more than 50,000 Khachkars in Armenia, each has its own pattern and don’t look like one another.
+Inscribed in 2010 (5.COM) in the Representative List of the Intangible Cultural Heritage of Humanity.

 Armenian epic of ‘Daredevils of Sassoun’ or ‘David of Sassoun’